AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/determining-requirements/determining-software-requirements.md

 renv::restore()
 ```

-## Managing software dependencies in Python and other languages with conda
+## Managing software dependencies with conda

-We strongly recommend using [conda](https://docs.conda.io/en/latest/) and [`conda-lock`](https://conda.github.io/conda-lock/) to manage dependencies for any module written primarily in Python, as well as for modules that use software written in other languages.
+We strongly recommend using [conda](https://docs.conda.io/en/latest/) and [`conda-lock`](https://conda.github.io/conda-lock/) to manage dependencies for any module written primarily in Python, as well as for standalone software packages that do not depend on a specific language.
 Many useful bioinformatics tools are available through [Bioconda](https://bioconda.github.io/), which should already be configured as a conda channel.
 These instructions assume you have already [installed conda and set up your base environment](../../technical-setup/environment-setup/setup-conda.md).